SPF ANNUAL REPORT 2024 CONTENTS

 The policy funding level can also be used to determine whether a pension fund is in a deficit situation, in which case the pension fund would be required to submit a recovery plan to the Dutch central bank, DNB (De Nederlandsche Bank).
 The recovery plan outlines how a pension fund aims to achieve a higher funding level in the coming years.
 The policy funding level plays a decisive role in the fund’s decision on whether to index.

-In 2022 based on the indexation policy, the Board decided to award indexation to members and pensioners as well as deferred members in line with the fund’s financial situation as at end 2022.
-For members, this means indexation of 7.89% and indexation of 10.73% for deferred members and pensioners.
+In 2024 and based on the indexation policy, the Board decided to award indexation as of 1 January 2025 to active members and pensioners, as well as deferred members, based on the fund’s financial situation as of end 2024.
+The fund is awarding indexation of 39.3% of the maximum benchmark.
+For active members, this means indexation of 1.65%, with indexation for deferred members and pensioners being 1.01%.